How to apply for research degree study

 The Admissions office is responsible for sending out all correspondence relating to formal offers and acceptance, as well as sending information on accommodation, visa requirements and other important issues.

-If you are an international student and you need a visa to study in the UK, you complete most of the registration process online.
-To register, you need to attend in person, so we can take a copy of your passport and visa.
+If you need a visa to study in the UK, you’ll complete most of the registration process online.
+However, you’ll need to attend in person so we can take a copy of your passport and visa.

 Induction